 Chalcanthite from Local Planet Mine, Arizona USA

-Although it is only a small specimen, the crystal structure and bright blue colour of this Chalcanthite is fantastic.
+Although it is only a small specimen, the crystal structure and bright blue colour of this Chalcanthite are fantastic.

-Chalcanthite in individual crystals are very rare in natural form, therefore there are a lot of crystals synthetically grown from copper sulfate solutions available on the market.
-This one however, is natural.
-If a Chalcanthite crystal looks to good to be natural, it probably is, as good natural crystals are very hard to come by.
+Chalcanthite in individual crystals are very rare in natural form, therefore there are a lot of crystals synthetically grown from copper sulphate solutions available on the market.
+This one, however, is natural.
+If a Chalcanthite crystal looks too good to be natural, it probably is, as good natural crystals are very hard to come by.

 Caution: Crystal specimens can easily be grown synthetically, and, as such, there is a concern that disreputable mineral dealers could present a specimen to an unknowing person as natural when it’s not.
 It is recommended that you deal with reputable dealers that you have dealt with in the past when purchasing this mineral

-This specimen was purchased from Blue Gems at the 2013 Central Coast Gem Festival.
+This specimen was purchased from Greg at Blue Gems at the 2013 Central Coast Gem Festival.

 Chemical Formula: CuSO4 · 5H2O